mykelalvis/FT/Traveller/Adventures/Great Rift/Islands in the Rift.md

 ## THE TRAVELLERS’ RESPONSE

 The Travellers will need to escape from the intelligence operatives if they are captured.
-Fortunately, the present security situation works in their favour.
+Fortunately, the present security situation works in their favor.
 There is serious unrest in the city, often at random as some minor incident ignites in violence.
 The intelligence operatives (or the Travellers) may be mistaken for undercover police agents sent to quietly arrest troublemakers, causing a mob of angry citizens to burst into the middle of a confrontation, prisoner transfer, or interrogation and attempt to rescue whomever they think is the victim.

 This could be tragic, hilarious or just plain confusing, as members of both sides are bundled away ‘to safety’ whilst others are subjected to a good ranting-at about civil rights, heavy-handed policing and the evils of government.
 The situation might well degenerate into a free-for-all, with nobody having any clear idea who is on what side... or if there are _any_ sides.